permutamario/math-visualizer/readme.md

 ## Creating Plugins

-To create a new plugin:
+To create a new plugin using the manifest-based approach:

 1. Create a directory in `src/plugins/` with your plugin name
 2. Create the plugin files:
-   - `manifest.json`: Plugin configuration
+   - `manifest.json`: Plugin configuration and metadata
    - `requiredFunctions.js`: Core visualization functions
    - `exportActions.js`: Export-related functionality
    - `interactionHandlers.js`: User interaction handlers
-   - `index.js`: Plugin entry point
-3. Register your plugin in `pluginManager.js`

-This modular, declarative approach simplifies plugin development by handling boilerplate code while you focus on creating outstanding visualizations.

 ### Recommended File Structure